NSAPH/National-Causal-Analysis/readme.md

 June 16, 2021

-This directory contains code covering the creation of the data set used for analysis by Xiao Wu in the paper “Evaluating the Impact of Long-term Exposure to Fine Particulate Matter on Mortality Among the Elderly.”.
+This directory contains code covering the creation of the data set used for analysis in the Health Effects Institute Final Report "Assessing Adverse Health Effects of Long-Term Exposure to Low Levels of Ambient Pollution:
+Implementation of Causal Inference Methods."

 The directory `Confounders` contains the process by which the zip code level demographic data, smoking and BMI data, and weather data are